 The eligible concession cards are:

-- Department of Human Services (DHS) Health Care Card, except the Foster Child Health Care Card (FO or FST) and Carer Allowance Health Care Card (CD) - Services Australia was formerly known as the Department of Human Services
+- Services Australia Health Care Card, except the Foster Child Health Care Card (FO or FST) and Carer Allowance Health Care Card (CD) - Services Australia was formerly known as the Department of Human Services

 - Department of Veterans Affairs (DVA) Health Care Card – Gold Card

 These cards are generally, but not always, issued to someone who receives a specific government payment, pension or allowance including: